 There’s automatic 24/7 activity tracking for walking, running, swimming and sleeping, as well as recognition of a variety of daily activities.
 At night, Go can distinguish between light and deep sleep cycles.

 This is an option that can be used for younger children, too, considering it is designed for those 8 and above.
 Fitbit’s first ever fitness tracker for kids automatically tracks steps, active minutes, sleep and encourages the younger generation to be active.
-No heart rate monitor, though.
+Under the hood is only an accelerometer and vibration motor – so we’re talking about the basics here.
+No heart rate monitor, for example.

-Because it has an OLED tap display, your kids can see their progress in real time.
+Because it has a B&W OLED tap display, your kids can see their progress in real time.
 Fitbit’s family account lets parent customize what their little ones can see on the screen.
 It also provides parents with the option to choose who their kids can connect with.

-The Amazfit Bip S looks very much like it’s very popular predecessor.
-The upgrades include proper water resistance (5 ATM), an improved GPS chip and heart rate monitor, new exercise modes and more.
+The Amazfit Bip S is a low cost fitness tracker watch.
+The device looks very much like it’s very popular predecessor.
+Upgrades on this version include proper water resistance (5 ATM), an improved GPS chip and heart rate monitor, new sports modes and more.